USIBD/RealityMapping2FloorPlan/README.md

 ## 🏆 Challenge Rules

-- Participants may use any algorithm (deep learning, classical, or hybrid).
+- Participants may use any proprietary software or algorithm (deep learning, classical, or hybrid).
-- External datasets are allowed, but must be declared in the submission.
+- External datasets particularly in the case of vendors are allowed, but must be declared in the submission.
-- Teams are limited to **5 final submissions**.

 ---